 01. Catches users phone to detach them from their electronics.

 02. Puzzle alarm that cognitively wakes the user up.

 03. Sleep cycle calculator to help you get a full nights rest.

 04. Sleep habit builder to transition user from day to night.

 How it works

-User transitions between waking to sleeping through the use of two objects: Good Night and Good Morning.
+User transitions between waking to sleep through the use of two objects: Good Night and Good Morning.
 Each device alarms when it is time to move between the two states.
 The act of removing the key and setting it in the other object both turns off the active alarm and sets the next one.

 In college, the mantra “I’ll sleep when I’m dead” wasn’t too far from the truth.
-Late nights in the studio mixed with class at 8 AM everyday made sleep at the bottom of my list of priorities, and I know I was not the only one.
-I knew sleep was important, but I had no idea how important it actually was.
-This project has allowed me to be okay with getting my full 8 hours of sleep, and has made me actually view it as a necessity rather than just something that prevents me from working or from binging Netflix.
+Late nights in the studio mixed with class at 8 AM every day made sleep at the bottom of my list of priorities, and I know I was not the only one.
+I knew sleep was important, but I had no idea how important it was.
+This project has allowed me to be okay with getting my full 8 hours of sleep, and has made me view it as a necessity rather than just something that prevents me from working or from binging Netflix.